Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 But is it actually an adjustment issue?
 Or was the position always difficult to acclimate in the first place?
 We may have been fooled by an impressive stretch of wide receivers who entered the league.

 It began in 2011, an all-time draft class, with A.J.
-Green (4th) and Julio Jones (6th) both going in the top 10.
-Each player made an immediate impact on their respective team: Green's first year below 1,000 yards receiving with the Bengals came in 2016, while Julio has averaged 1,293 yards per season over his seven-year career.
-Average it out to a per-16 game basis and Julio tops 1,500 yards in an average season; only injury has held him back.
+Green (fourth) and Julio Jones (sixth) both going in the top 10.
+Each player made an immediate impact on their respective team: Green's first year below 1,000 yards receiving with the Bengals came in 2016, while Jones has averaged 1,293 yards per season over his seven-year career.
+Average it out to a per-16 game basis and Jones tops 1,500 yards in an average season; only injury has held him back.

 Things culminated in 2014, when we saw five wideouts go in the first 32 picks -- Sammy Watkins, Mike Evans, Odell Beckham Jr., Brandin Cooks and Kelvin Benjamin -- who would help to create one of the most successful rookie wide receiver groups in NFL history.
 We can get to the nitpicks on how much those guys impact the landscape in a second, but the worst performer from that group was Cooks, who caught 53 passes for 550 yards and three touchdowns in his rookie season.